-Portions of the Gateway South Subarea are located within the Barrio San Antonio and Miles neighborhoods south of Broadway Boulevard.
-Generally, Gateway South extends from Aviation Parkway on the west to its intersection with 15th Street on the south and taking in the properties adjacent to Park Avenue.
-(See Gateway Subdistrict Map.)
+Portions of the Euclid Subarea are located within the Barrio San Antonio and Miles neighborhoods south of Broadway Boulevard.
+Generally, Euclid extends from Aviation Parkway on the west to 15th Street on the south and taking in the properties Adjacent to Park Avenue.
+(See Euclid/Park Subdistrict Map.)

-The properties in Gateway South are predominantly industrial-zoned, which currently limits their development potential.
-Gateway South provides opportunities for Mixed-Use Development featuring light industrial and/or commercial spaces with residential components that are not currently permitted within the underlying industrial zoning.
+The properties in Euclid Subarea are predominantly industrial-zoned, which currently limits their development potential.
+Euclid Subarea provides opportunities for Mixed-Use Development featuring light industrial and/or commercial spaces with residential components that are not currently permitted within the underlying industrial zoning.
 Light industrial uses, especially in the form of artisan, craftwork and "makerspaces", are encouraged.
 High-density residential uses are also appropriate and will provide the population necessary to support commercial development along the Sunshine Mile and Park Avenue.